gdavida/fenrir/lesson_plans/week_08/week_08_notes.md

 ## <a name="gemfile_practices" />Gemfile Practices:
 <sub> [[Table of Contents]](https://github.com/star-city-code-school/fenrir/blob/master/lesson_plans/week_08/week_08_notes.md) </sub>

-If the gem'ss only purpose is to aid in your workflow, make sure it goes in the development section, or it will appear on your production server and can cause problem or annoyances.
+If the only purpose of a gem is to aid in your workflow, make sure it goes in the development section, or it will appear on your production server and can cause problem or annoyances in the future.

 <br>
 <br>